firedrakeproject/firedrake/python/firedrake_docs/source/extrusion.rst

 subclass of :py:class:`~firedrake.core_types.Mesh`.
 It mimics the :py:class:`~firedrake.core_types.Mesh` object behaviour in the presence of an extra inferred dimension (we call this the *vertical*).
-If direct addressing techqniues are to be used in the *vertical* then the mesh topology need not be explicit for all the elements of the *vertical* direction.
+If direct addressing techniques are to be used in the *vertical* then the mesh topology need not be explicit for all the elements of the *vertical* direction.

 Let the *base layer* be the bottom-most layer of extruded cells.